wouters-frederik/opening_hours_api/README.md

 #### GET /api/v1/geopend/ORG_ID/CHANNEL_ID
 Is this specific channel CHANNEL_ID for organisation ORG_ID open or not?

+url parameters
+* timestamp: the timestamp to check if channel is opened (defaults to NOW)

 #### GET /api/v1/geopend/ORG_ID
 Retrieves the open channels for organisation ORG_ID
+* timestamp: the timestamp to check if channels are opened (defaults to NOW)

 #### GET /api/v1/geopend
 Retrieves the open channels for all organisations grouped per organisation
+* timestamp: the timestamp to check if channels are opened (defaults to NOW)